Ranky13/zion-tech-data-challenge/README.md

 ## Full Write-up

-The complete narrative — every cleaning decision, the de-identification findings, and detailed answers to all three challenge questions — is available in [`reports/medium_article.md`](reports/medium_article.md), also published on Medium: *[https://medium.com/@bashirrokeeb13/from-messy-forms-to-a-marketing-roadmap-cleaning-and-analyzing-zion-techhubs-cohort-9-10-ff15230e0c83?postPubl]*.
+The complete narrative — every cleaning decision, the de-identification findings, and detailed answers to all three challenge questions have been published on Medium: *[https://medium.com/@bashirrokeeb13/from-messy-forms-to-a-marketing-roadmap-cleaning-and-analyzing-zion-techhubs-cohort-9-10-ff15230e0c83?postPubl]*.

 **Author:** Rokeeb Bashir